New Jersey Cost of Living: New Jersey Living Expenses Guide

 Median Home Price

-Typically, homes in New Jersey cost about $382,000.
+Typically, homes in New Jersey cost about $430,000.
 However, it's possible to find homes much higher and much lower than this mid-range value.
-In general, costs have risen about 11.5% over the last year.

-Trenton's home prices are lower than the statewide average at $210,000, which may be good news for state government employees working near the capital.
-Prices in Edison hover at about $418,000 and rose only 6.6% in the past year.
-A home in Atlantic City costs around $130,000, although these home prices rose 18.2% in recent months.
+Trenton's home prices are lower than the statewide average at $255,000, which may be good news for state government employees working near the capital.
+Prices in the city of Edison hover at about $475,000, while a home in Atlantic City costs around $170,000.

-Many residents prefer to live in a community for a while before deciding to buy a home.
+Many residents prefer to live in an apartment for a while before deciding to buy a home.
 For others, the apartment lifestyle is more appealing.
 Fortunately, New Jersey has a wide mix of rental options and different cost levels.
-The most affordable rents in the state can be found in Lindenwold, with rents averaging $988 a month.
+The most affordable rents in the state can be found in Lindenwold, with rents averaging $1,100 a month.

-Rents in the state capital are a little more expensive at $1,108 each month.
-For about $100 more, renters can find a nice place in Newark for $1,217.
-On the other end, the most expensive rents can be found in Hoboken at about $3,529 a month.
+Rents in the state capital are a little more expensive at $1,600 each month, about on par with the city of Newark average of $1,400.
+On the other end, the most expensive rents can be found in Hoboken at about $4,000 a month.

 Cost of Utilities in New Jersey